 Department of Education School Psychologist

 Wheatbelt Mental Health

 A hearty, healthy breakfast helps fuel students so they can fully participate in their education program.
-All students are welcome to share breakfast (fully supplied) on Monday and Thursday mornings between 8.20am and 8.40am in the Home Economics Room.
+All students are welcome to share breakfast (fully supplied) on Monday and Wednesday mornings between 8.20am and 8.40am in the Home Economics Room.
+There is also an opportunity for students to read to an adult at this time.
 Parent volunteers are greatly appreciated.
-If you would like to assist, please contact the School Office.
+If you would like to assist, please contact the school office.